 2. AGRICULTURE AND FOREST RESOURCES.
-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact signific the Ca Asses Conse on agr forest enviro compi Protec includi Forest measu adopte ermining whether impacts to agricultural resources are cant environmental effects, lead agencies may refer to alifornia Agricultural Land Evaluation and Site sment Model (1997) prepared by the California Dept. of ervation as an optional model to use in assessing impacts riculture and farmland.
-In determining whether impacts to resources, including timberland, are significant nmental effects, lead agencies may refer to information led by the California Department of Forestry and Fire etion regarding the state's inventory of forest land, ing the Forest and Range Assessment Project and the t Legacy Assessment Project; and forest carbon urement methodology provided in Forest Protocols ed by the California Air Resources Board. a.
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
+In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment Project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
+Would the proposed project: a.
 Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b.
 Conflict with existing zoning for agricultural use or conflict with a Williamson Act contract? \boxtimes C. Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? d.
-Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes е.
+Result in the loss of forest land or conversion of forest land to non-forest use? e.
 Involve other changes in the existing environment that, due to their location or nature, could result in conversion of farmland to non-agricultural use or conversion of forest land to non-forest use?